NicoAraujo80/SupremeBot/README.md

 # SupremeBot

-Simple Supreme Bot made with the Watir Library for Ruby
+Simple Supreme Bot to check out faster made with the Watir Library for Ruby